 The K-Means algorithm has been selected.
 This is a stochastic algorithm – i.e. contains a random element.
 Repeated runs with the same data and settings will usually produce slightly different results.
 Repeated runs may be required to get the best results.
 The Hierarchical algorithm is demonstrated at the end of this example.
 This will always produce the same result for the same data with the same settings.

 The display options are set so that all clusters are drawn with boundary outlines and central coordinates.
 This is set using the Write clusters to layers check box.
 This will create two layers called cluster_CTR and cluster_BDR (the 'cluster' prefix is set in the options).
 These mark the cluster centers with solid triangles, and the cluster boundaries with solid lines, both with the same color.
 These layers are overwritten if they already exist, so you must make sure they are write-able.
+You can add labels to the boundary layer (cluster_BDR) by setting the Draw Labels checkbox.
+Make sure the Draw Cluster Circles check box is clear - this would draw circles around each circle at the requested maximum radius (30 miles in this example).

 The Write allocations to a data view check box creates a data view that lists all of the data points and their cluster allocations as a number.
 Typically this is then joined to your input data, and have a theme allocated to it.
 This theme colors each data point according to its cluster allocation.
 Set the Apply a Join to the input data points and Apply a Theme check boxes to do this automatically.